 My climbing hydrangea was super overgrown and taking over, and it has just become just a storage space for random garden things.

-While we were getting ready to attach the top boards on the table, we heard the most wonderful sound a 12 year old boy can hear on a warm summer day:
+While we were getting ready to attach the top boards to the table, we heard the most wonderful sound a 12 year old boy can hear on a warm summer day.

 Why does overpriced ice cream from a truck always taste so much better than coming from your freezer?
 The ice cream man’s timing was perfect, an ice cream break was just what we needed!

 It took us about 3 hours to make the table from start to finish including an ice cream break.